benkeser/sibsml/mashable/README.md

 The file `mashable/mashable.csv` in the GitHub repository contains 3,000 observations on articles published by Mashable (www.mashable.com).
 The data set consists of 57 features that describe key aspects of the article (details below).
-Additionally there are two outcome variables:
-`shares` and `viral` – the latter is an indicator that an article was shared more than 10,000 times.
-Your task is to develop two prediction
-algorithms: one to predict the absolute number of times an article is shared and one to predict whether an article will go ‘viral’.
-For the former, you should consider building a prediction function that does well in terms of mean squared-error.
-For the latter, you should consider building a prediction function that does well in terms of negative log-likelihood loss.
+The outcome variable is `viral` – an indicator that an article was shared more than 10,000 times.
+Your task is to develop a prediction algorithm for the probability that an article goes ‘viral’.
+For simplicity, you should consider building a prediction function that does well in terms of mean squared-error.

-You need to turn in four things: 1. an `R` object for your continuous outcome prediction model that can be used to predict on new data (e.g., `predict(you_object, newdata = ...))`); 2. an `R` object for your binary outcome prediction model that can be used to predict on new data; 3. an estimate of the true mean squared-error of your continuous outcome prediction model; 4. an estimate of the true mean negative log-likelihood of your binary outcome prediction model.
+You need to turn in two things: 2. an `R` object for your binary outcome prediction algorithm that can be used to predict on new data; 3. an estimate of the true mean squared-error of your continuous outcome prediction algorithm;

 Additionally, each group will make a short (2-3 minute presentation) detailing their approach and their results.

 ## Judging

-Your group will be ranked relative to the other groups on each of four
-criteria: 1. the true mean squared-error, as calculated on a held-out data set, of your continuous outcome prediction model; 2. the true negative log-likelihood, as calculated on a held-out data set, of your binary outcome prediction model; 3. how close your estimate of mean-squared error is to the truth (ranked as a percentage of the true value); 4. how close your estimate of negative log-likelihood is to the truth (ranked as a percentage of the true value).
+Your group will be ranked relative to the other groups on: 1. the true mean squared-error, as calculated on a held-out data set, of your prediction algorithm; 2. how close your estimate of mean-squared error is to the truth (ranked as a percentage of the true value);

-The group with the lowest average ranking in the four categories wins\!
+The group with the lowest average ranking in the two categories wins\!

+Tiebreaker: the true negative log-likelihood of your prediction algorithm.

 ## Reading in the data